nqcshady/unc0ver-dark/README.md

 * r/jailbreak on [Reddit](https://reddit.com/r/jailbreak)

 ## Best practices
-* Perform a full restore with Rollectra before switching from the other jailbreaks
+* Perform a full restore with Rollectra or Succession before switching from the other jailbreaks
 * Turn off Siri before starting the jailbreak

 ## Source code